abe-yoshimasa/SDK/Tools/PCSetupTools/README.md

 	<img src="../imgs/power_up_camera.jpg" width="400">
     </div>

-1. Run `reg.bat` as **administrator** to setup dev environment.
+1. (Skip this step if you are on an OS X) Run `reg.bat` as **administrator** to setup dev environment.
 >Note: It is necessary to make sure the file path of the `reg.bat` file doesn't contain any space, or it wouldn't run successfully.
 For simplicity, it is recommend to unzip the folder and put the folder under C drive root folder.

-1. Connect head tracking blob to one of the USB ports on your PC.
+1. Connect head tracking blob to one of the USB ports on your PC or Mac.
 >Note : The blue light on bottom of the tracking camera should start blinking in blue at this point.

-1. At this point, you will only be able to get controller position data through tracking camera.
+1. (Skip this step if you are on an OS X) At this point, you will only be able to get controller position data through tracking camera.
 To get controller button and IMU data, please follow the guide below:

     * Make sure both controllers are turned on.